The Case for Pole Beans

 Of course, this is California — in New England, in contrast, one might plant first in early April in a closed-up tunnel (keeping Agro-fabric handy for frost-blanketing if needed), and succession-plant all summer long, with a final fall planting in August, allowing for harvest up into November.

 Phil Foster of Pinnacle Organic Ranch is a leading example for commercial pole bean production.
 He has developed quite a following for his beans.
 Our Southern California territory sales representative, John Bauer recently paid Phil a visit, and together they gave us the lowdown for pole bean success.
 Here is John's write-up, in 6 easy-to-follow steps.

-Phil grows his 'Northeaster' "under cover" in the early season, just to give the crop some extra heat.
+Phil grows his 'Northeaster' beans under cover in the early season, just to give the crop some extra heat.
 (Pole beans are commonly grown in tunnels in Europe, as well.)
 In the warmer season, he grows them in the open field, saving the tunnels for crops such as tomatoes.

 (Note: Steps #1–3 are optional — we find they help assure success…)

 Soak seed for 30–45 minutes in slightly warm water.

 Place drained seed in a carton with a warm, wet towel lining the bottom of the box.
 Spread seed out, about 2" deep, in bottom of box.
 Cover with another warm, wet towel.
 A drop-light hung in the top of the box overnight helps temperatures in the box stay in the 80's, for optimum priming of germination (~27–32°C).

 Remove seed from priming box and treat with inoculant while seed is still damp.
 Seed will be swelled nicely, but no radical will be emerging yet.
 The germination process has been started.

 Cut 1"-deep furrows in the soil, between 60–80" apart.
 Plant 8–10 seeds/ft, which is spacing the seeds approximately 1½" apart, no deeper than 1".

-(Option B: Use plastic mulch, and jab-plant 3 seeds every 8" through the plastic.
-This method, which is fast and gives a good stand, is how we plant at the Research Farm in Albion, Maine — though, at home, Johnny's bean experts favor Phil's method!)
+Option B: Use plastic mulch, and jab-plant 3 seeds every 8" through the plastic.
+This method, which is fast and gives a good stand, is how we plant at the Research Farm in Albion, Maine.
+(In their home gardens, though, many of Johnny's bean experts favor Phil's method!)